 Kirby’s wide-ranging Diocesan experience includes Budget and Finance, Ecumenical Relations, Commission on Ministry, Long Range Planning, Christian Education, Music and Liturgy, and Standing Committee.
 Service to the National Church includes the Board of Directors of Episcopal Relief and Development and the Disciplinary Committee of Title IV.
 He serves on the Interfaith Council on Marriage and the Family, and is an Associate Member of the Community of St. John Baptist, Midwest Representative to the Anglican Society, and a recipient of the Bishop’s Distinguished Service Award in the Diocese of Western Kansas.

-The Distinguished Alumni Award will be presented to Kirby during the next annual Alumni Gathering at General Seminary, November 4 and 5, 2015.
+The Distinguished Alumni Award was presented to Kirby during the Alumni Gathering Memorial Eucharist, November 5 , 2015.

 The winner of the 2014 Distinguished Alumni Award: The Rev. Margaret "Peggy" A. Muncie, '74

 The Rev. Margaret “Peggy” A. Muncie (Class of 1974) was the recipient of the 2014 Distinguished Alumni Award.
 Muncie, along with the late Paige Bigelow, was one of the first women to graduate in the MDiv program at GTS, and has written and spoken engagingly and movingly about what that was like.
 She has always sought to forward the profession of chaplaincy through practice, advocacy, and writing.